leftwinger10/EnglishTopicModel/README.md

 A Topic Modelling model is created using LDA from gensim library.

 ### Dataset
 For the model, Wikipedia dump has been used as the Dataset, which has over 4 million articles in English.
-The Database can be found [here](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2).
+The dataset can be found [here](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2).
 The data is of 15.9 GB.

 ### Requirements
 Written in requirements.txt.